dani832m/bb-cast-web-app/README.md

 ## More

-This app displays a card-based interface with various characters from the TV series Breaking Bad.
+This app generates a random quote and displays a card-based interface with various characters from the TV series Breaking Bad.
 All data is fetched from an external API.

 ## Credits